passenger94/shoes3/shoesManual_redcarpet01.md

 ```

 For specific commands, see the other links to the left in the Elements section.
-Like if you want to pause or play a video file, check the [[Video]] section,
+Like if you want to pause or play a video file, check the <span style="color:blue">Video</span> section,
 since pausing and playing is peculiar to videos.
 No sense pausing a button.

 ### displace(left: a number, top: a number) » self ###